Continuing Education Activity

 Initial antibiotic therapy should include either ampicillin-sulbactam (50 mg/kg every 6 hours) or clindamycin (15 mg/kg every 8 hours).
 If patients appear septic or do not respond to initial antibiotic therapy, vancomycin or linezolid also should be administered.
 Parenteral antibiotics should be continued until patients are clinically improved and afebrile for 24 hours.
 After patients demonstrate clinical improvement and remain afebrile, they may be transitioned to oral antibiotics.
 Amoxicillin-clavulanate (45 mg/kg every 12 hours) or clindamycin (13 mg/kg every 8 hours) are acceptable oral regimens.
 Oral antibiotics should be prescribed for 14 days, and the patient may be discharged home with strict return precautions.

 After surgery, patients should be kept NPO until all signs of the abscess have subsided.
-Close monitoring of the patient is required in an ICU setting.
-Most patients need prolonged antibiotics and total parenteral nutrition for 4-6 weeks.
+Close monitoring of the patient is required in an ICU setting initially for airway monitoring.
+Broad-spectrum intravenous antibiotics are begun initially and placement of alternate enteral feeding means is required.
+Once the patient has stabilized, they may be transitioned to culture-directed enteral antibiotics.

 Retropharyngeal abscess is a life-threatening disorder that can quickly result in airway compromise and death.
 In view of the very high morbidity and mortality, an interprofessional team approach to diagnosis and treatment is recommended.